Did the FBI pay a university $ 1 million to attack TOR?

 Thu

-The case began in 2014 when Carnegie Mellon University's presentation was canceled at the last moment during the Balck Hat conference.
-The university was planning to explain how to break Tor's anonymity.
+The case began in 2014 when the Carnegie Mellon University presentation was canceled at the last minute during the Balck Hat conference.
+The university planned to explain how to break Tor's anonymity.

-This is why on Wednesday, the director of Tor, Roger Dingledine, accused the university of having cashed its findings with the FBI for the sum of $ 1 million.
+This is why on Wednesday, the director of Tor, Roger Dingledine, accused the university of having monetized its discoveries with the FBI for the sum of 1 million dollars.

 The main objective of the FBI has been to identify the real IP addresses and then to locate the main administrators of the SilK Road 2.0 portal, a marketplace " darknet »Marketing all kinds of banned products, foremost drugs.
 The investigation resulted in the arrest last January of Brian Richard Farrell identified as the main admin of the site.
 Many analysts wondered how the federal investigative agency had seen the members of this platform identified so quickly: we now have the answer.